RBC Test: Meaning, Functions, Normal Levels, Causes of Low & High RBC Count, Symptoms, and Complete Guide

 - Tube Used: Lavender top (EDTA tube)

-A small blood sample is taken from a vein in the arm.
-The process is quick, safe, and results are usually available the same day or within 24 hours.
+Blood is drawn from a vein, usually in the arm.
+The procedure is routine, quick, and generally well tolerated.
+Results are commonly available the same day or within 24 hours.

 Test Preparation